perpetualintelligence/docs/docfx_project/articles/pi-cli/templates.md

 ```

-### Add `pi-cli` and configure the options
+### Add `terminal` and configure the options
-You enable `pi-cli` framework by adding the DI services in your `Program.cs` file.
+You enable `terminal` framework by adding the DI services in your `Program.cs` file.
 This example code shows the default configuration when you run the template.

 ```
 /// <summary>
-/// Configures the required <c>pi-cli</c> services.
+/// Configures the required <c>terminal</c> services.
 /// </summary>
 void ConfigureServices(IServiceCollection services)
 {
-    Console.Title = "pi-cli demo  (.NET 6)";
+    Console.Title = "terminal demo  (.NET 6)";

     services.AddCli(options =>
     {